mmomtchev/Forez/README.md

 ### The Diversion to Constantinople

 Both military campaigns were not very successful.
-The campaign to Constantinople crossed the Adriatic.
-Historic sources (citations?) record Tzar Ivan Asen II meeting the crusaders at the western border of Bulgaria.
+A potential crusader himself, Frederick II decides to not join the crusade because of his ongoing conflict with Pope Gregory IX.
+He is initially very hostile and refuses safe passage to the crusaders ([#1], page 150).
+Finally, Louis IX of France secures permission for the crusade to pass and the main force leaves in July 1239 - at the same time as the one bound for the Holy Land.
+They cross Germany and Hungary and meet Tzar Ivan Asen II at the western border of Bulgaria ([#1], page 156).
 At this moment Ivan Asen II was allied to Ioan Vatatzes of Nicaea against the Latin Empire.
 His predecessor - Tzar Kaloyan had successfully defeated the crusaders 35 years earlier.
 It is still unclear how the crusaders and Tzar Ivan Asen II reached an agreement.
 Bulgarian sources (citation?) speculate that Tzar Ivan Asen II did not wish to fight fellow Christians en route to the Holy Land.
 Crusader sources (citation?) indicate that the crusaders definitely considered the option of meeting the combined Bulgarian and Greek armies on the battlefield - but quickly realized that they were hopelessly outnumbered.
 Finally, Tzar Ivan Asen II made one of the most significant contributions the Barons Crusade - a squadron of Cuman light cavalry for which the Bulgarians were famous - thus turning his back on the Greeks.
 It seems that the alliance between the Bulgarians and the Greeks against the Latin Empire was a very precarious one, since both sides coveted Constantinople.
 Although the subject is interesting, it is beyond the scope of the current paper.

 ## Identity of the knight who left on the Barons Crusade